 - 1. Where vehicle-oriented uses are permitted, development shall be designed through a combination of site planning, landscaping and built form to: - conform to the applicable policies of this Plan; - ii) reinforce the street edge; - iii) contribute to a high quality public realm and streetscape; and - iv) ensure a clear separation of vehicular and pedestrian traffic to ensure ease of use and safety of movement for pedestrians. - 2.
 Drive-through facilities, where permitted, will be regulated by the Zoning By-law.
 The Zoning By-law may restrict which zoning categories permit drive-through facilities.
 In addition to policy 8.10.1, drive-throughs, where permitted, shall be designed to: - locate stacking and drive-through lanes in rear or side yards and away from intersections.
 Stacking and drive-through lanes shall not be located between the building and the fronting street to minimize the impact on pedestrians; - ii) provide adequate landscaping adjacent to stacking and drive-through lanes where they are adjacent to other properties and parking areas; and - iii) avoid the location of drive-through lanes adjacent to a use that would be negatively affected by noise, light and activity levels associated with these facilities. - 3.
-Service stations, where permitted, shall be: - limited to one service station per intersection excluding the Community Mixeduse Centres where service stations shall not be permitted at the intersection of arterial roads, collector roads and arterial with collector roads; - Note: Policy 8.10.3 i) is under appeal only as it relates to the following properties: 35 and 40 Silvercreek Parkway South.
-This policy is in effect for all other affected lands.

-- ii) designed to reinforce street edges by locating the principal building at or near the street edge with direct pedestrian access into the building from the street edge; - iii) designed to ensure that the principal building does not present a blank façade to the street by appropriately incorporating elements such as: clear glazing; openings; and architectural treatment, materials and detailing; - iv) designed to address building massing, materials and scale as well as issues specific to service station uses including canopies, pumps and islands for gas bars, ancillary buildings and structures, signage and lighting; and - v) where a car wash is permitted, designed so that the car wash building will be oriented away from the street edge while still maintaining appropriate setbacks, landscaping and allowing for adequate automobile queuing.
+Service stations, where permitted, shall be: - limited to one service station per intersection excluding the Community Mixed-use Centres where service stations shall not be permitted at the intersection of arterial roads, collector roads and arterial with collector roads; - ii) designed to reinforce street edges by locating the principal building at or near the street edge with direct pedestrian access into the building from the street edge; - iii) designed to ensure that the principal building does not present a blank façade to the street by appropriately incorporating elements such as: clear glazing; openings; and architectural treatment, materials and detailing; - iv) designed to address building massing, materials and scale as well as issues specific to service station uses including canopies, pumps and islands for gas bars, ancillary buildings and structures, signage and lighting; and - v) where a car wash is permitted, designed so that the car wash building will be oriented away from the street edge while still maintaining appropriate setbacks, landscaping and allowing for adequate automobile queuing.